johannes-jansson/coffee-proclaimer/README.md

 ## Future improvements

 - By measuring the time spent in the "high current draw zone", we could calculate how many cups are being brewed.
+- By measuring the time from start to stop, we could determine if the coffee maker was automatically turned off (there is still coffee!) or if somebody turned it off ahead of time (there is no more coffee).